 We are advocating a significant change in freeing up nursing staff and making them more effective and efficient.
 This seems like it should be expensive, but it does not need to be.

-In reality, fewer devices will increase efficiency and help nurses do their job more effectively.
+In reality, fewer devices will increase nursing efficiency and help staff do their job more effectively.
 And thus improve patient care.

 Dedicated devices are also expensive.
 You can spend $3-$10K on a cart and $800-$1K on a PDA.